-The recently opened Aspinwall Riverfront Park added 11 acres of beautiful green space to the community.
+Aspinwall Riverfront Park adds 11 acres of beautiful green space to the community.
 Built around the existing marina, the park includes riverside walking and biking trails, an amphitheater and stage, gardens and a wetlands area, and a playground.
-And a huge bronze sculpture that doubles as a slide for kids.
+A huge bronze sculpture doubles as a slide for kids.
 Every community should be so lucky.

-If you’re in the neighborhood, be sure to swing by the Sauer Buildings Historic District.
-Located on Center Avenue, this collection of ten buildings was the eccentric pet project of noted German architect Frederick Sauer.
-The bizarre, castle-like structures are listed on the National Register of Historic Places.
+And if you’re a Pittsburgh history buff, be sure to swing by the Sauer Buildings Historic District.
+Located on Center Avenue, this collection of 10 buildings was the eccentric pet project of noted German architect Frederick Sauer.
+The quirky, castle-like structures are listed on the National Register of Historic Places.

 The Borough of Aspinwall was officially incorporated in 1892.